mc50093/uzop_proj/README.md

 6. make performance measurents other than f1 score.

-7. explain why the model is overperforming compared to paper results.
+7. explain why some models are overperforming compared to paper results.